wahlemedia/statamic-maintenance-mode/README.md

 ## How to Use

-1. Create a new maintance page under your page collection
+1. Create a new maintenance page under your page collection
-1. Go under `Utilites > Maintenance` to select a maintance site and enable / disable maintance mode
+1. Go under `Utilites > Maintenance` to select a maintenance site and enable / disable maintenance mode
 1. Add sites, that shoud be whitelisted.

 ## Issues and Support